Why I'm Thankful for Travel

 Thanks for the opportunities to face my fears

 I get nervous flying, but I’ve boarded dozens of planes.
-I’m scared of heights, but I’ve climbed up waterfalls.
+I’m scared of heights, but I’ve climbed up waterfalls in Iceland.
 I get anxious talking to strangers, but I’ve traveled solo.
 Spending time in a new environment surrounded by different people forces me out of my comfort zone in the best of ways.
 Whether it’s figuring out how to communicate in a foreign language, navigating a complicated subway system, or dining alone in a restaurant for the first time, I have no choice but to adapt and go with the flow on the road.
 Travel makes me brave.

 Thanks for the priceless memories